Ecosystem management

 Prescribed burning is a technique used in ecosystem management.
 This indirectly benefits society via the maintenance of ecosystem services and the reduction of severe wildfires.

 Ecosystem management is an approach to natural resource management that aims to ensure the long-term sustainability and persistence of an ecosystem's function and services while meeting socioeconomic, political, and cultural needs.
 Although indigenous communities have employed sustainable ecosystem management approaches implicitly for millennia, ecosystem management emerged explicitly as a formal concept in the 1990s from a growing appreciation of the complexity of ecosystems and of humans' reliance and influence on natural systems (e.g., disturbance and ecological resilience).

 Building upon traditional natural resource management, ecosystem management integrates ecological, socioeconomic, and institutional knowledge and priorities through diverse stakeholder participation.
 In contrast to command and control approaches to natural resource management, which often lead to declines in ecological resilience, ecosystem management is a holistic, adaptive method for evaluating and achieving resilience and sustainability.
 As such, implementation is context-dependent and may take a number of forms including adaptive management, strategic management, and landscape-scale conservation.
+Modern frameworks of ecosystem management increasingly emphasize climate change mitigation, including emerging paradigms like climate restoration and marine permaculture, which aim to return atmospheric greenhouse gases to pre-industrial levels through scalable ecological and technological nature based interventions.